ISM

 Before taking AYVAKIT, tell your healthcare provider about all of your medical conditions, including if you:

-• have a history of bulging or weakening of a blood vessel wall (aneurysm) or bleeding in your brain
+• history of bulging or weakening of a blood vessel wall (aneurysm) or bleeding in your brain

 • have a history of stroke within the last year